Who are the men that pick for scraps amongst the ruins of the end of history?

 I mean, so I just give that as a context.

-One to see his pedigree, but also when Ant says stuff, he's not messing about.
+One, to see his pedigree, but also when Ant says stuff, he's not messing about.

-And he also became topical because he was running, here he is doing a speech for Reform UK, which is back in September 24, but things have changed a little bit since then.
+Here he is doing a speech for Reform UK, which is back in September 24.

 And we saw a tweet saying, this was just yesterday, it's understood Reform UK have replaced Ant Middleton as their London mayoral candidate with Layla Cunningham.